 Private Limited Liability Company

-Private limited liability companies are more flexible and allow for tailor-made governance regimes.
-Such possibilities explain why this company form is the most popular investment vehicle for real estate.
+Private limited liability companies are more flexible and allow for tailor-made governance regimes, making this company form the most popular investment vehicle for real estate.

 The management of a private limited liability company will be carried out by one or more managers, who will be appointed by the general meeting or by the sole shareholder for a limited or unlimited period of time.
-The managers have the widest powers to realise the corporate object and may take any action necessary in relation thereto, except for those reserved by law or the articles to the general meeting.
+The managers have the widest powers to achieve corporate objectives and may take any action necessary in relation thereto, with the exception of those tasks reserved by law or the articles of association for the general meeting.